susukin0/emulator/README.md

 # emulator
-android emulator for linux shell with gpu support
+android emulator for linux shell with nvidia gpu support